 What does it look like?
-Readily identified by generally silver-grey plumage, streaked and mottled with black and rufous, with large yellow eyes.
+The Tawny Frogmouth is readily identified by generally silver-grey plumage, streaked and mottled with black and rufous, with large yellow eyes.
 Some birds may tend more russet-red instead of grey.

 Where does it live?
 It is found througout the whole of Australia.